return42/sphkerneldoc/doc/books/writing-an-alsa-driver/pci-resource.rst

 ===========

 So far, so good.
 Let's finish the missing PCI stuff.
-At first, we need a ``pci_device_id`` table for this chipset.
+At first, we need a :c:type:`struct pci_device_id` table for this chipset.
 It's a table of PCI vendor/device ID number, and some masks.

 For example,